LaBiOS/base/README.md

 # Base Linux

-Dockerfile base for creating Docker projects by LaBiOS.
+Dockerfile base for creating Docker projects by LaBiOS:

+- Dockerfile base for the construction of Dugong Bioinformatics.
+- Dockerfile base for the construction of SCIENV.

 ## Dockerfile Alpine: